-Most importantly, we have an enviable safety record, with no accidents or major incidents throughout our entire operating history.
+Safety is an obsession at Toll Helicopters.
+We have an enviable safety record, with no accidents or major incidents throughout our operating history.

-Headquartered in Australia, but operating across the globe, our integrated team includes pilots, aircrew, helicopter engineers, safety managers, trainers, and inventory and aviation management specialists.
-Together, they bring extensive civil and military helicopter experience, as well as offshore oil and gas experience.
+Headquartered in Brisbane our integrated team includes pilots, aircrew, helicopter engineers, safety managers, trainers, and inventory and aviation management specialists.
+Together, they bring extensive civil and military helicopter experience to deliver unmatched capability to our customers.

 Our highly-qualified team of pilots, aircrew, engineers and safety managers has wide experience in a diverse range of operations, under challenging conditions, including remote, maritime and mountainous locations, in all weather conditions – day or night.